 - Research: Basic and Clinical Trials

 For example, PI program standards will reside in the “Quality Improvement” category.
 Trauma registry standards will be covered under “Data Surveillance & Systems.”

 According to Dr. Margulies, these nine categories are aligned with the structure of other ACS quality programs.
 The new organization is more user-friendly because related standards are grouped together.

-As part of the reorganization, the total number of standards has been reduced by nearly two-thirds.
-While the Orange Book contained 387 standards, the new standards book will include only 141.
+As part of the reorganization, the total number of standards has been reduced by two-thirds.
+While the Orange Book contained 387 standards, the new standards book will include only 122.
 (The final number is subject to revision.)

 “Some of the standards are combined, others were eliminated,” Dr. Margulies said.
 “But a fewer number of standards means it’s more clear for the reviewers to verify.”